 Nunavut has opened vaccinations to anyone 18 and older.

-The territory had expected to finish its vaccine rollout of first and second doses by the end of April.
+The territory expects to finish its vaccine rollout of first and second doses by the end of April.

 The Canadian Press